AdobeDocs/developers-animatesdk-docs/TextAttrs_object/textAtt13.md

 #### Description

-Property; an integer that specifies the paragraph’s right margin.
+Property; an integer that specifies the paragraphâ€™s right margin.
 Acceptable values are 0 through 720.

 #### Example